Welcome to Peter R. Jørgensens homepage

-The project utilizes innovative measuring techniques in 12 study sites to directly assess mass transfer in fractures and deep root macropores.
+The project utilizes innovative techniques in 15 study sites to directly assess mass transfer in fractures and deep root macropores.
 This is combined with studies of ancient DNA and other disciplines (radiometric dating, X-ray imaging, geochemistry, and glacial geology) to trace the origin and determine the hydrological role and implications of deep root macropores from trees for groundwater vulnerability beneath glacial aquitards across Denmark.

 The study investigates pesticide leaching and impact on groundwater underneath arable land, which is cultivated by conservation agriculture and located on a culmination in clayey till moraine landscape.
 The field site is sprayed conventionally with a suite of pesticides representing a wide range of transport properties.
 The leaching and sub-soil migration of the pesticides are monitored under natural and stressed hydrological and climatic condition over several years.
 Alongside, earth worm population dynamics and changes of macropore hydrologic properties and hydrologic activity are studied after introduction of conservation agriculture.
 After the field study of the pesticides, conservative tracers and dye tracer are infiltrated and the experimental field is excavated for detailed characterization of the soil and clayey till structures and flow system from the soil surface to permanently water saturated condition at 6 m depth in the clayey till.